jasonhemann/24SP-CS2126/syllabus.md

 integrity.
 When in doubt, ask your instructor.
 Violations of academic integrity will lead to a score of zero on the offending assignment and likely an immediately failing grade for the course.

+It is also forbidden to share, post, or otherwise publicize course materials.
+This includes (but is not limited to) homeworks, exams, solutions, test cases, or your own submissions (in whole or in part).
+This extends even after the semester ends; course material remains private information which you may not share or reproduce.

 ## Academic Accommodations